nasa/ExoMiner/explainability/README.md

 1. For feature f_1, ..., f_L
       1. For example e_1, ..., e_K
          1. Replace feature f_l by zero array in example e_k.
-         2. Use model to run inference on this new example.
+         2. Use model to run inference on this modified example and produce an 'occlusion' score _occl_score_.
          3. Subtract from the new score the original one, i.e., delta_score = occl_score - original_score

 Run script `run_exp_occlusion.py` to conduct a feature occlusion experiment.
 The configuration file